uxxman/raif/README.md

 # Chatting with the LLM

-When using Raif, it's generally recommended that you use one of the [higher level abstractions](#key-raif-concepts) in your application.
+When using Raif, it's often useful to use one of the [higher level abstractions](#key-raif-concepts) in your application.
 But when needed, you can utilize `Raif::Llm` to chat with the model directly.
-All calls to the LLM will create and return a `Raif::ModelCompletion` record, providing you a log of all interactions with the LLM.
+All calls to the LLM will create and return a `Raif::ModelCompletion` record, providing you a log of all interactions with the LLM which can be viewed in the [web admin](#web-admin).

 Call `Raif::Llm#chat` with either a `message` string or `messages` array.:
 ```
-llm = Raif.llm(:open_ai_gpt_4o)
+llm = Raif.llm(:open_ai_gpt_4o) # will return a Raif::Llm instance
 model_completion = llm.chat(message: "Hello")
 puts model_completion.raw_response
 # => "Hello!
 How can I assist you today?"